 - Criminal matter to be referred to relevant authorities as appropriate.

 Breaches of this policy will be investigated in accordance with disciplinary procedures and contractual agreements, or a referral may be made to statutory authorities for criminal investigation.
 Breaches may incur sanctions including disciplinary action leading to possible dismissal, termination of all relations including contractual and partnership agreements, and where relevant, appropriate legal or other such actions.

-If a legitimate concern about the suspected abuse of a child or young person is raised but proves to be unfounded on investigation, no action will be taken against the reporter.
+If a legitimate concern about the suspected abuse of a child or programme participant is raised but proves to be unfounded on investigation, no action will be taken against the reporter.
 However, appropriate sanctions will be applied in cases of false and malicious accusations.

 This policy will be reviewed every three years.
-The Child Safeguarding Advisor will manage the review in consultation with staff, Executive Team and the Board.
-The policy review will be approved by the Executive Team and the Board.
+The Safeguarding Specialist will manage the review in consultation with staff and the Executive Leadership Team.
+The policy review will be approved by the Executive Leadership Team and approved by the Board.

 Policy implementation documents:

 The following documents are referred to and are to be used when implementing this policy:

 - Ensuring Child Safeguarding – Plan International Australia Child Safeguarding Policy Procedures (under review)

 - Plan International Global Child Protection Standards and Implementation Manual (PDF)

 - Plan International Australia Whistle Blowers Policy